VincentBailly/rfcs-1/accepted/0034-pure-mode.md

 - Performance degradation of the installation phase
 - Inneficient disk usage
-- Performance, memory cost at runtime as Node.js sees duplicated modules as two different modules.
+- Performance and memory cost at runtime as Node.js sees duplicated modules as two different modules.

 ### Tools crawling the node_modules folders

 Certain tools implement their own module resolution algorithm instead of the one provided by Node.js.
-One of the motivation for a tool to implement its own resolution algorithm is that it can add more feature to it.
+One of the motivation for a tool to implement its own resolution algorithm is that it can add more features to it.

 Crawling the `node_modules` folder is such a feature used by certain build tools.
 This feature means that the mere presence of a package in a `node_modules` folder will have an impact on the output of a workspace.
 This means that any modification of a project's `node_modules` folder is possibly a breaking change to every workspaces in this project, regardless of the dependency graph.